Lorry-San/OneCutGrass/README.md

 Note that this software may be identified as a virus software by Windows Defender.
 Please add trust to it when using it.

 # Main Requirements
+(Although REL 5.0 is currently supported, more versions may be supported in the future)

-##REL 5.0(The server is based on [LunaC_5.0](https://github.com/Kei-Luna/LunaGC_5.0.0))
+##REL 5.0(The server is based on [LunaGC_5.0](https://github.com/Kei-Luna/LunaGC_5.0.0))
  - Get this software
- - Get game version REL5.0.0 (Although REL 5.0 is currently supported, more versions may be supported in the future)
+ - Get game version REL5.0.0

 | Download link | Package size | Decompressed package size | MD5 checksum |
 | :---: | :---: | :---: | :---: |